 Do younger and older Australians use cannabis differently?

-Among Australians who used cannabis in the past 12 months, the most common method of use in all age groups was smoking it as a joint, followed by using a bong or pipe.
+Among Australians who used cannabis in the past 12 months, the most common main method of use in all age groups was smoking it as a joint, followed by using a bong or pipe.
 The exception to this was 14-17 year olds, where a higher proportion smoked cannabis from a bong or pipe than as a joint.

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.